 An offline copy of the On-Demand Assessment Setup Guide may be downloaded for reference.

 Use the following checklist to ensure all steps in this section are completed before moving onto the next section.

 On-Demand Assessments ingest their recommendations and supporting details into Azure Log Analytics.
 The Azure Log Analytics service requires an Azure subscription owned by the organization.
-If there is already an Azure subscription, then a customer representative (their registered email address) with the required Azure Log Analytics access and/or Azure Subscription access will need to be invited to the Services Hub workspace by the TAM.
+If there is already an Azure subscription, then a customer representative (their registered email address) with the required Azure Log Analytics access and/or Azure Subscription access will need to be invited to the Services Hub workspace by the CSAM.

 If there is no Azure subscription, Microsoft will sponsor one for the customer.
 The ideal owner for the sponsored subscription is the main point of contact IT professional that will be working with the assessment results.
 There are a couple of options to have a sponsored Azure subscription provisioned.

-The preferred option is to share an organizational email address to be provisioned as owner of a no-cost Azure sponsorship with the organization's TAM.
+The preferred option is to share an organizational email address to be provisioned as owner of a no-cost Azure sponsorship with the organization's CSAM.
 Once the Azure sponsorship is created, an email with an invitation to activate the subscription will be sent to the provided organizational email address.
 Activate the Azure subscription through the link provided in the email.
-This account will be invited to the Services Hub workspace by the TAM.
+This account will be invited to the Services Hub workspace by the CSAM.

 An alternative option is to request for one directly by creating a support ticket.
 Refer to the Reporting Services Hub issues documentation for assistance.